deberinoo/tp/docs/UserGuide.md

 Format: `schedule cancel [INDEX]`

+### Setting a reminder: `remind`

+Sets a reminder for an event at a specific time and date.

+Format: `remind n/[STUDENT_NAME] e/[EVENT] d/[DATE] t/[TIME]`

+* The date must be a future date.
+* The format for date and time must be YYYY-MM-DD and HH:MM respectively.

+  Examples:
+* `remind n/John Doe e/Math exam d/2025-06-20 t/09:00` sets a reminder for John Doe having Math exam on 20th June 2025 at 9am.

 ### Undoing the last command : `undo`

 Undoes the last command that changes the data.
 If there is no command to undo, the user will be informed.